somewhatabstract/AnyStatus/docs/index.md

 AnyStatus runs in the background and does not have a significant impact on the performance or startup of Visual Studio.
 Moreover, it loads only when the tool window is activated.

 See the changelog for changes and roadmap.

+# Features